EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 >**3.3 What is the file accessed by the attacker using the downloaded sq3.exe binary?
 Provide the full file path with escaped backslashes.**
 >
-Checked the same output and saw the binary executed and the full path.
+I checked the output again and found the full path of the file being accessed.

 ![file accessed by attacker](assets1/Task3_screenshot3a.png)

-Then to get the full path, I checked the cd commands
+I then reviewed the CD commands to confirm the path.

 ![file accessed by attacker](assets1/Task3_screenshot3B.png)